Subaru Navi Transplant Harness

 Alternatively, you could build your own custom device to interface between your car's SWCs and the Navi HU.
 I'm not aware of any off-the-shelf steering wheel interface modules that will talk to the OEM Navi HU.
 If you decide to try this approach, you should ask me to build the 20-pin harness with 3 SWC wires and not connect any of them to the 24-pin harness.

 Microphone socket (for Bluetooth handsfree call operation)

 Unfortunately, I don't yet have a connector that fits the Navi's 5-pin Bluetooth microphone socket.

 For 2008–2009 Navi HU models, you can order the OEM microphone from a local or online Subaru parts dealer (part number H0018FG300, $125 list, or just under $100 online).
 You might search for the Kenwood KNA-VC300 microphone, which has the correct 5-pin plug (and is nearly plug-and-play — you'll need to add a new pin/wire or relocate one of the existing pins).
 Or see this post for do-it-yourself instructions.

-Note: The Navi HU does not do Bluetooth audio streaming.
-It only uses BT for phone calls.
+The Impreza and Forester OEM Kenwood Navi HUs do not do Bluetooth audio streaming.
+They only use BT for phone calls.

 The Impreza and Forester OEM Kenwood Navi HUs do not have USB capability built-in.
 So if your car has the factory USB socket next to the aux jack in your armrest center console, there is nowhere on the back of the Navi to connect that USB socket.